Experienced Personal Injury and Wrongful Death Attorneys Serving the Chelan, WA Area

 When Accidents Happen

 A catastrophic accident is tragic enough when it causes grievous bodily injury or takes the life of someone dear to you.
 In addition to the shock and pain that goes along with such a tragedy, serious financial problems can arise.
 At Brett McCandlis Brown, PLLC, our goal is to take care of financial matters for you so that you can concentrate fully on physical and emotional recovery.
-Contact us today at 1-800-925-1875 or fill out our online contact form so that we can begin formulating a plan of action for you.
+Contact our personal injury lawyers today at 1-800-925-1875 or fill out our online contact form so that we can begin formulating a plan of action for you.

 Frequently Asked Questions (FAQs)